SUSE/Portus/CONTRIBUTING.md

 # Contributing to Portus

+## Check for assigned people

+We are using Github Issues for submitting known issues (e.g. bugs, features, etc.).
+Some issues will have someone assigned, meaning that there's already someone that takes responsability for fixing said issue.
+This is not done to discourage contributions, rather to not step in the work that has already been done by the assignee.
+If you want to work on a known issue with someone already assigned to it, please consider contacting the assignee first (e.g. by mentioning the assignee in a new comment on the specific issue).
+This way you can contribute with ideas, or even with code if the assignee decides that you can step in.

 ## Provide tests

 In Portus we are *really* committed to keep a thorough test suite.
 For this